noec764/erpnext/docs/dooks/accounts/articles/how-to-customise-cash-flow-report.md

 <img alt="cash flow format 1" class="screenshot" src="../assets/format-2.png">

 #### Activate Customised Cash Flow Report
 Do this in Accounts Settings by checking the 'Use Custom Cash Flow Format' checkbox.
-This will cause Dooks to only use your custom format for cash flow reports.
+This will cause Dokie to only use your custom format for cash flow reports.

 After doing that, your cash flow report should look like this: